World Premiere Violin Concerto "Whakatu" Nelson, New Zealand 2007

 In '07, she was presented a RADF award in recognition of cultural excellence in Cairns.
 The Paradise Concerts' Gala recital of '08 featured Leigh and star pianist Melvyn Tan in performance together, and Leigh was appointed guest leader of the Cairns Community Orchestra.
-In '09, engagements included 2 concerto performances in Melbourne, as well as performing a rare Violin Concerto by Mendelssohn.
-Leigh's collaboration with exciting International artists continues at our Centre of Contemporary Arts venue.
+In '09, engagements included 2 concerto performances in Melbourne, including a rare Violin Concerto by Mendelssohn.
+Leigh's collaboration with exciting International artists continued at the Centre of Contemporary Arts.
 Musica Viva celebrated pianist, Benjamin Martin and Leigh formed a Duo.

 The Series is also proud to hold concerts in the iconic Art Deco Innisfail Town Hall, and is credited for bringing the Hall's Steinway into prominent use.
 In ‘10 Paradise Concerts made its Cooktown debut at the Discovery Festival, and Leigh performed for National dignitaries at the opening gala for the Cairns Indigenous Art Fair in a jointly-composed World Premiere “The Elements” with international didgeridoo sensation William Barton.

 Leigh vigorously champions classical music in the region and also has a thriving studio for private tuition of violinists.
 Many of her students have been accepted into the Conservatoriums of Music in Brisbane and Sydney, as well as the Australian Academy of Music.
-Another student is now a member of the Tasmanian Symphony Orchestra.
+Graduates are members of the Tasmanian Symphony Orchestra.
 Her Private Students are regular winners of competitions.
 From 2010-2013 Leigh was Head of Strings at St Andrew’s College, Redlynch.
 In 2014 Leigh began a strings tutor position at Jubilee College, Atherton, where she presently enjoys a flourishing studio of pupils.

 Since 2010, Kirtley Leigh has also formed a Piano Trio with cellist Gwyn Roberts and pianist Jenni Flemming-Roberts, The Serendipity Trio.
 They tour and perform regularly.

 When not on stage, Leigh also enjoys a “secret” career as an Underwater Dive Model.
-Her submerged self has graced some 20 International magazine covers and she is feature model in the Great Barrier Reef souvenir book (Peter Lik and fiancé Bob Halstead).
-She is Engaged to Robert (Bob) Halstead, a celebrated Underwater Photographer and inductee into the International Scuba Diving Hall of Fame.
+Her submerged self has graced some 20 International magazine covers and she is feature model in the Great Barrier Reef souvenir book (Peter Lik and husband Bob Halstead).
+She is married to Bob Halstead, celebrated Underwater Photographer and inductee into the International Scuba Diving Hall of Fame.
 She has three wonderful, creative children.
 Her eldest girl is also a violinist.